majermi4/FriendlyConfig/README.md

 }
 ```

 The following few lines will convert your pure PHP objects into valid Symfony configuration that defines schema of your bundle configuration.
-On top of that, the processed configuration values are used to initialize your pure PHP objects so you can easily access the configured values.
-You can choose to register the initialised config objects as services which will allow you to easily access the initialised config objects anywhere in your application.
+On top of that, the processed configuration values are used to initialize your pure PHP objects so you can easily access the processed values.

+You can register the initialised config objects as services which will allow you to easily access the initialised config objects anywhere in your application.

 ```php
 use Symfony\Component\DependencyInjection\ContainerBuilder;